agarbuno/ces/README.md

-Tools for Ensemble Kalman Inversion (EnKI) and Gaussian Process Emulation for Uncertainty Quantification (GP-UQ).
+Tools for Ensemble Kalman Inversion (EKI) and Gaussian Process Emulation for Uncertainty Quantification (GP-UQ).

 References: